-Here’s What Happens to Popular Mall Brands After they Close their Stores
+Here’s What Happens to Popular Mall Brands After They Close Their Stores

 Grappling with marked shifts in consumer shopping patterns, footwear and apparel brands have been shuttering doors left and right.
 But, a thriving afterlife awaits many such brands, according to a new study by fashion resale site ThredUp.

 The e-tailer, which calls itself the largest online thrift store, recently released new data evidencing an increasing demand for many mall brands above its site-wide baseline.
-Most interestingly, the uptick is largest among popular mall brands — such as Wet Seal, BCBG and Crocs — that recently announced store closures.
+Most interestingly, the uptick is largest among popular brands — such as Wet Seal, BCBG and Crocs — that recently announced store closures.

-Specifically, ThredUp said 7 out of 10 mall brands closing stores are outpacing average resale growth rates on its platform.
+Specifically, ThredUp said seven out of 10 mall brands closing stores are outpacing average resale growth rates on its platform.

 Crocs — which announced in March its plans to close 158 stores — is leading the pack.
-(On March 1, the lightweight clog-maker said its Q4 revenues declined across multiple geographies.
-Meanwhile its wholesale, retail and digital sales remained sluggish amid turnaround efforts.)
+(On March 1, the lightweight-clog-maker said its Q4 revenues declined across multiple geographies.
+Meanwhile, its wholesale, retail and digital sales remained sluggish amid turnaround efforts.)

-In April — just one month after the brand confirmed its store-closure plan — ThredUp said Crocs experienced a significant spike, reselling 58 percent faster than average brands on the site with 9 out of 10 Crocs reselling on thredUP within 18 days.
+In April — just one month after the brand confirmed its store-closure plan — ThredUp said Crocs experienced a significant spike, reselling 58 percent faster than average brands on the site, with nine out of 10 Crocs reselling on ThredUP within 18 days.

-“Crocs is the fastest reseller and is among the fastest growing mall brands,” the researchers said.
+“Crocs is the fastest reseller and is among the fastest-growing mall brands,” the researchers said.

 ThredUp also found a correlation between Crocs’ recent partnership with Hollywood A-lister Drew Barrymore — who signed on as brand ambassador in December 2016 to promote the label’s spring ’17 line — and an apparent Crocs resurgence.
 (Crocs’ latest earnings report, for the Q1 period, also showed improvements in profits as a well as better-than-expected year-over-year sales for the once-struggling brand.)